aws-samples/aws-genomics-nextflow-workshop/docs/modules/module-1__running-nextflow.md

 This will take about 2-3min to complete.

-To push the container image to Amazon ECR:
+### Push the container image into Amazon ECR

-* Create an image repository in Amazon ECR:
+Create an image repository in Amazon ECR:

-  * Go to the Amazon ECR Console
+1. Go to the Amazon ECR Console
-  * Do one of:
+2. Do one of:
     * Click on "Get Started"
     * Expand the hamburger menu and click on "Repositories" and click on "Create Repository"

-  * For repository name type
+3. For repository name type
     * "mynextflow" - if you are attending an in person workshop
     * "nextflow" - if you are doing this on your own

-  * Click "Create Repository"
+4. Click "Create Repository"

-* Push the container image to ECR
+Push the container image to ECR

-  * Go to the Amazon ECR Console
+1. Go to the Amazon ECR Console
-  * Type the name of your repository (e.g. "nextflow") into the search field
+2. Type the name of your repository (e.g. "nextflow") into the search field
-  * Select the repository
+3. Select the respective repository
-  * Click on "View Push Commands"
+4. Click on "View Push Commands" to retrieve a set of instructions for macOS/Linux
-  * Follow the instructions in the dialog that appears in a bash console in AWS Cloud9
+5. Follow these instructions into your AWS Cloud9 environment using the built-in bash console.

 ### Batch Job Definition for Nextflow

-To run `nextflow` as and AWS Batch job, you'll need a Batch Job Definition.
+To run `nextflow` as an AWS Batch job, you'll need a *Batch Job Definition*.
 This needs to reference the following:

 * the `nextflow` container image
 * the S3 URI used for nextflow logs and session cache
 * the S3 URI used as a nextflow `workDir`
 * an IAM role for the Job that allows it to call AWS Batch and write to the S3 bucket(s) referenced above

-First, create the IAM role for the job:
+Let's create the IAM role for the job.

-* Go to the IAM Console

-Create a policy that allows the `nextflow` job to call AWS Batch, read-only access to all available / public S3 buckets, and write access **only** to the S3 buckets you will use for logs and workDir.
+First, create a policy that allows the `nextflow` job to call AWS Batch, read-only access to all available / public S3 buckets, and write access **only** to the S3 buckets you will use for logs and workDir.

+1. Navigate to the IAM Console
-* Click on "Policies"
+2. Click on "Policies"
-* Click "Create Policy"
+3. Click "Create Policy"
-* Select "Batch" as the service
+4. Using the "Visual Editor" tab, under the "Service" selector, search for and choose "Batch"
-* Under Actions > Access level:
+5. Under "Actions" > "Access level":
      * Check all "List"
      * Check all "Read"
-  * Under "Write" select:
+     * Expand the "Write" section and select:
          * CancelJob
          * TerminateJob
          * SubmitJob
          * DeregisterJobDefinition
          * RegisterJobDefinition
-* Under Resources select "All Resources"
+6. Under "Resources" select "All Resources"
-* Click "Review Policy"
+7. Click "Review Policy"
-* Name the policy "nextflow-batch-access-policy"
+8. Name the policy "nextflow-batch-access-policy"
-* Click "Create Policy"
+9. Click "Create Policy"

 Create a service role:

+1. Navigate to the IAM Console
-* Click on "Roles"
+2. Click on "Roles"
-* Click on "Create role"
+3. Click on "Create role"
-* Select "AWS service" as the trusted entity
+4. Select "AWS service" as the trusted entity
-* Choose Elastic Container Service from the larger services list
+5. Choose Elastic Container Service from the larger services list
-* Choose "Elastic Container Service Task" as the use case.
+6. Choose "Elastic Container Service Task" as the use case.
-* Click "Next: Permissions"
+7. Click "Next: Permissions"
-* Type "S3" in the search field
+8. Type "S3" in the search field
-* Check the box next to "AmazonS3ReadOnlyAccess"
+9. Check the box next to "AmazonS3ReadOnlyAccess"

-* Type "nextflow-batch-access-policy" in the search field
+10. Return to the search field, erase "S3", and type "nextflow-batch-access-policy"
-* Check the box next to "nextflow-batch-access-policy" (this is the policy you created above)

-You'll also need to add the policies you created in [Module - 1](./module-1__aws-resources.md) > [IAM Roles](./module-1__aws-resources.md#iam-roles) > [Create IAM Policies](./module-1__aws-resources.md#create-an-iam-policies) for S3 bucket access and EBS autoscaling.
+11. Check the box next to "nextflow-batch-access-policy".
+This is the policy you created above.
+We need to add the other policies created in [Module - 1](./module-1__aws-resources.md) > [IAM Roles](./module-1__aws-resources.md#iam-roles) > [Create IAM Policies](./module-1__aws-resources.md#create-an-iam-policies) for S3 bucket access and EBS autoscaling.

-* Type "bucket-access-policy" in the search field
+12. Type "bucket-access-policy" in the search field
-* Check the box next to "bucket-access-policy"
+13. Check the box next to "bucket-access-policy"

-* Type "nextflow-batch-access-policy" in the search field
+14. Type "ebs-autoscale-policy" in the search field
-* Check the box next to "ebs-autoscale-policy"
+15. Check the box next to "ebs-autoscale-policy"

-* Click "Next: Tags".  (adding tags is optional)
+16. Click "Next: Tags".  (adding tags is optional)
-* Click "Next: Review"
+17. Click "Next: Review" and confirm you have the "AmazonS3ReadOnlyAccess", "nextflow-batch-access-policy", "bucket-access-policy", and "ebs-autoscale-policy" listed under "Policies".
-* Set the Role Name to "NextflowJobRole"
+18. Set the Role Name to "NextflowJobRole"
-* Click "Create role"
+19. Click "Create role"

 Now we have everything we need in place to create the Batch Job Definition.

-* Go to the AWS Batch Console
+1. Go to the AWS Batch Console
+2. Click on "Job queues" and then on the "default" queue you created previously
+3. Take note of the "Queue ARN" parameter, then click "Close" to return to the Batch console
-* Click on "Job Definitions"
+4. Click on "Job Definitions" in the left sidebar
-* Click on "Create"
+5. Click on "Create"
-* In "Job definition name", type "nextflow"
+6. In "Job definition name", type "nextflow"
-* In the "Job role" menu, select the NextflowJobRole you created above
+7. Under Environment, in the "Job role" menu, select the NextflowJobRole you created above
-* In "Container image", type the URI for the `nextflow` container image in ECR.
-  * It should look something like: `123456789012.dkr.ecr.{region}.amazonaws.com/nextflow:latest`
+8. In "Container image", type the URI for the `nextflow` container image in ECR.
+This was used by your last `docker push` command in your AWS Cloud9 bash console, and should look something like: `123456789012.dkr.ecr.{region}.amazonaws.com/nextflow:latest`
-* Set vCPUs = 2
-* Set Memory (MiB) = 1024
-* Click on "Add environment variable" and set:
-  * Key = "NF_LOGSDIR"
-  * Value = "s3://nextflow-workshop-abc-20190101/_nextflow/logs"
-* Repeat the above for:
-  * "NF_WORKDIR"="s3://nextflow-workshop-abc-20190101/_nextflow/logs"
-  * "NF_JOB_QUEUE"="default-job-queue"
+9. Set "vCPUs" to "2"
+10. Set "Memory (MiB)" to "1024"
+11. Under the "Environment variables" section, click on "Add environment variable", set "Key" to "NF_LOGSDIR" and "Value" as the log file target in your S3 bucket, such as "s3://nextflow-workshop-abc-20190101/_nextflow/logs"
+12. Similarly, add the "NF_WORKDIR" environment variable using the same "Value" as above but with the "runs" suffix in place of "logs", such as "s3://nextflow-workshop-abc-20190101/_nextflow/runs"
+13. Add another environment variable "NF_JOB_QUEUE" using as value the "Queue ARN" of the "default" job queue from above
-* Click "Create Job Definition"
+14. Click "Create Job Definition".

 ### Submitting a Nextflow workflow

-To submit a Nextflow workflow - e.g. the `nextflow` "hello" workflow to the Batch-squared architecture:
+Let's submit a Nextflow workflow to the Batch-squared architecture, e.g. the `nextflow run hello` for the "hello" workflow :

-* Go to the AWS Batch Console
+1. Go to the AWS Batch Console
-* Click "Jobs"
+2. Click "Jobs"
-* Click "Submit job"
+3. Click "Submit job"
-* Set "Job name" as "nf-workflow-hello"
+4. Set "Job name" as "nf-workflow-hello"
-* For "Job definition" select "nextflow:1"
+5. For "Job definition" select "nextflow:1"
-* For "Job queue" select "highpriority".
-It is important that the `nextflow` master process not be interrupted for the duration of the workflow.
+6. For "Job queue" select "highpriority".
+It is important that the `nextflow` master process not be interrupted for the duration of the workflow
-* In the "Command" field type "hello".
-Text here is the same as what would be sent as `...` arguments to a `docker run -it nextflow ...` command.
+7. In the "Command" field type "hello".
+Text here is the same as what would be sent as `...` arguments to a `docker run -it nextflow ...` command
-* Click "Submit job"
+8. Click "Submit job".

-To monitor the status of the workflow:

-* Go to the AWS Batch Console
+To monitor the status of the workflow, navigate back to the AWS Batch Console and click on "Dashboard" in the left sidebar.
-* Click on "Dashboard"

 You should see 1 job advance from "SUBMITTED" to "RUNNING" in the "highpriority" queue row.